 ADHD is a complex condition and is sometimes difficult to diagnose.

-To confirm a diagnosis of ADHD and/or learning differences, a battery of tests may be given to assess a child's neurological and psychological status.
+To confirm a diagnosis of ADHD or learning differences, a battery of tests may be given to assess a child's neurological and psychological status.
 The tests should be given by a pediatrician or mental health provider with experience in diagnosing and treating ADHD .
-They include:
+The tests include:

-An evaluation of intelligence, aptitude, personality traits, or processing skills.
-These evaluations are often completed by the parents and teachers if the child is of school age.
+- An evaluation of intelligence, aptitude, personality traits, or processing skills.
+These evaluations are often done with input from the parents and teachers if the child is of school age.